-Food Pairing: Renegade by MOD
+Food Pairing: Renegade by MOD (edit: now closed)

 I have always been a fan of Renegade Tap & Kitchen, offering an extensive menu of refined-yet-affordable Western fare.
 Recently, the ever-popular chef Michael O’Dowd of Kai has partnered with Renegade, and the restaurant is now known as Renegade by MOD.

 What are your favorite Phoenix restaurants?
 Why are these your favorite?